meztinosdunken/agile-coaching-platform/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

 Please make sure your code adheres to any existing coding style and include comments where necessary.
+It is also recommended to run tests and ensure all pass before submitting your Pull Request.